 How the Automatic Shut Off Switch Works

 When people think of installing solar, they envision complete independence from the grid.
 However, this setup usually is the exception of solar installations, not the rule.

 Since solar arrays can’t store energy, other options need exploring.
 Battery backup has become commonplace in solar homes, but for many, whole-home energy storage isn’t a financial option.
 Most solar homeowners stay connected to the grid, especially if the utility offers net metering.

 Staying connected to the grid allows customers to use it when solar panels can’t cover all the necessary production.
 However, when the power grid goes down, everything connected to it does too.

 Solar Power During an Outage

 It would make sense for a solar array to continue running during a daytime power outage.
 However, this isn’t what happens, and for good reason.
-It is against metropolitan and municipal fire code for solar systems connected to the grid to stay on when the grid’s down, which demands a rapid shut down mechanism in solar panels.
+It is against metropolitan and municipal fire code for solar panel systems connected to the grid to stay on when the grid’s down, which demands a rapid shut down mechanism in solar panels.

 Rapid Shutdown Requirements

 Rapid Shutdown Solutions

 The rapid shutdown switch is normally on the inverter.
 Go Solar Group uses the SolarEdge inverter.

 Rapid Shutdown: SolarEdge

 Once the voltage has gone down below 50 volts of direct current (DC), turn off the DC safety switch.
 Once completed, the alternating current (AC) can turn off.